R. S. Subbalakshmi: Early life and education

-Subbalakshmi was born at the remote Thanjavur village of Rishiyur, the other view was Mylapore in Madras as the first daughter of Visalakshi and R. V. Subramania Iyer (a civil engineer.
-Her father, R.V.
-Subramania Iyer was employed in the Public Works Department of the Madras Presidency),.
-They belonged to an orthodox Tamil Brahmin family from the Thanjavur district.
+Subbalakshmi was born on 18 August 1886 in Rishiyurur village of present-day Tiruvarur district, Tamil Nadu (or in the Mylapore locality of Chennai, the State's capital).
+She was the first daughter of Visalakshi and R. V. Subramania Iyer (a civil engineer in the Public Works Department of the Madras Presidency).
+They belonged to an orthodox Tamil Brahmin family from the old Tanjore District.

 Subbalakshmi was ranked first in the public examination in the Chingleput District, for the fourth standard of the Madras Presidency at the age of nine.
 She was married while very young, as was customary, but her husband died soon after.
 In April 1911, she became the first Hindu woman to graduate from the Madras Presidency and she did this with First Class Honors from Presidency College, Madras.